 - Best practices for cost management, financial disclosure, revenue recognition, professional judgement, matching, etc. are followed.

 - FASB Standards and Rules Are Followed.
-Organisations adhere to the continuously evolving FASB standards for best practices.
+Organizations adhere to the continuously evolving FASB standards for best practices.

 GAAP in Accounts Payable

 No two companies have the same exact set of internal best practices for AP, but bookkeeping standards that adhere to GAAP are generally built on a common foundation.
 In accounts payable, ensuring transparency and integrity of financial data is tied to several processes subject to internal controls, including but not limited to:

 - Expense Account Reimbursements.
 Employees follow clear and well-documented procedures for submitting reimbursement requests.
 Receipts and other documentation are included, and all requests within certain limits are routed for approval before payment can be issued.